 All enlisted service members complete basic military training, which includes time spent in a classroom and in the field, and covers tactical and survival skills, physical training, military life and customs, and weapons training.
 Job training for audiovisual and broadcast technicians consists of classroom and on-the-job training in various settings.
-Training content relates to the production environment, and may include:

 - Experience in school plays or making home movies

 - Interest in creative and artistic work

 - Preference for working as part of a team

 Related Civilian Careers

 - Electronic Home Entertainment Equipment Installers and Repairers, Camera Operators, Television, Video and Motion Picture, Audio and Video Equipment Technicians, Broadcast News Analysts, Program Directors